improveTheWorld/ChatGPT-Bridge/README.md

 This plugin is part of an upcoming project, which gives ChatGPT access to the Windows prompt to execute commands necessary for completing tasks assigned to it by the user, thus unlocking unlimited capabilities of ChatGPT - **stay tuned!**

-**Note:** Since ChatGPT Monitor is still in the experimental stage, there may be potential bugs and limitations.
+**Note:** Since ChatGPT-Bridge is still in the experimental stage, there may be potential bugs and limitations.
 We appreciate your understanding and welcome any feedback to help us improve the plugin.

 ## 🌟 Features